orbit-love/orbit-model/README.md

 | Subscribe to newsletter |       Orbit 4        |
 | Follow us on twitter    |       Orbit 4        |

-The activities aren't exclusive to the orbit levels: Core members hopefully subscribe to the newsletter and follow us on twitter too.
+The activities aren't exclusive to the orbit levels: Advocates hopefully subscribe to the newsletter and follow us on twitter too.
 But **when we want to find an activity to offer to a Core member, we can look for activities marked "Orbit 1," like delivering a keynote or organizing a meetup**.

 ## Promotions